-The current members of our Compensation Committee are Paul L. Berns, Kristina M. Burow, and Graham K. Cooper.
+The current members of our Compensation Committee are Paul L. Berns and Michael P. Samar.
 Mr. Berns serves as the Chair of the committee.
 Each of the members of our Compensation Committee is independent under the applicable rules and regulations of Nasdaq and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-Our Compensation Committee has retained Radford, a part of Rewards Solutions practice at AON plc ("AON Radford"), a compensation consulting firm, to serve as its independent compensation consultant and to conduct market research and analysis on our various executive positions, to assist the committee in developing appropriate incentive plans for our executives on an annual basis, to provide the committee with advice and ongoing recommendations regarding material executive compensation decisions, and to review compensation proposals of management.
+Our Compensation Committee has the authority to engage advisors to assist it in carrying out its responsibilities.
+In accordance with this authority, our Compensation Committee retained Aon's Human Capital Solutions practice, a division of Aon plc (Aon) ("AON Radford"), to serve as its independent compensation consultant and to conduct market research and analysis on our various executive positions, to assist the committee in developing appropriate incentive plans for our executives on an annual basis, to provide the committee with advice and ongoing recommendations regarding material executive compensation decisions, and to review compensation proposals of management.
 AON Radford reports directly to the Compensation Committee and does not provide any non-compensation related services to the Company.
 The Compensation Committee reviewed the independence of AON Radford, employing the independence factors specified in the listing requirements of Nasdaq.
-Based on this assessment, the Compensation Committee determined that the engagement of AON Radford does not raise any conflicts of interest or similar concerns.
-In addition, the Compensation Committee evaluated the independence of its other outside advisors to the Compensation Committee, including outside legal counsel, considering the same independence factors and concluded their work for the Compensation Committee does not raise any conflicts of interest.
+Based on this assessment, the Compensation Committee evaluated the independence of its other outside advisors to the Compensation Committee, including outside legal counsel, considering the same independence factors and concluded their work for the Compensation Committee does not raise any conflicts of interest.